 I Suffered Burn Injuries On A Train, Am I Entitled To Claim?

 Burn and scold injuries such as a hot coffee burn or a hot tea burn could happen if the staff on the buffet cart accidentally spill a hot drink on a passenger.
+For example, the cart could overturn, or the employee may slip and fall on a train and cause burns.

 Calculating Compensation For Accidents